-When Anglo families ask “where should we buy in Israel?”, the honest answer is that there’s no single best answer — but there’s a fairly small short-list of neighborhoods where English-speaking olim and diaspora buyers actually concentrate.
-These are the places with established Anglo communities, English-friendly schools, the synagogues you’d recognize from home, and resale liquidity if your plans ever change.
+When Anglo families ask “where should we buy in Israel?”, the honest answer is that there’s no single best answer — but there’s a fairly small shortlist of neighbourhoods where English-speaking olim and diaspora buyers actually concentrate.
+These are the places with established Anglo communities, English-friendly schools, the synagogues you’d recognise from home, and resale liquidity if your plans ever change.

 Quick comparison